The student loan refinance marketplace has changed considerably over the last decade.

 It might be tempting to treat this comparison as a new school versus old school approach, but the reality is that these two lenders are fairly similar.
 SoFi has had to adjust as it has become the largest company in student loan refinancing and Citizens has had to change its approach in order to stay competitive with the new lenders.

 Despite the large list of similarities between the two lenders, there are some major distinctions between the two that all borrowers should understand.

-While these perks are nice, the value of any consolidation ultimately comes down to interest rates.
+While these perks are nice, the value of any refinance ultimately comes down to interest rates.
 Over the years, SoFi has consistently been among the lowest of all the student loan companies.
 This is both in terms of the lowest advertised rate as well as the actual rates offered.
-It is for this reason that SoFi is in first place in our student loan consolidation company rankings.
+It is for this reason that SoFi is near the top of our student loan refinance company rankings.

 A Key Difference

 One word of caution that we would offer to prospective borrowers is to be very careful when it comes to cosigning loans.

 Having a cosigner means that person is also obligated to pay back the debt.
 This involvement can complicate matters from a financial and personal perspective.
 For this reason, we strongly encourage borrowers to not involve a cosigner in this process.

 Unfortunately, Citizens seems to place an emphasis on adding cosigners to the loan.

 If you visit their website, one of the assumptions on the interest rate offerings is that the borrow has a cosigner.
 While the presence of cosigners may help them keep rates competitive with all of the new lenders, we think borrowers should focus on loans that do not require a cosigner.

 The Citizens focus on adding cosigners and its three-year mandatory waiting period to remove a cosigner, is the main reason that they rank lower in our rankings.